luisvinicius167/mockstate/README.md

 ```

 #### State
 Application state is held in the store, as a single object. **riotux** uses a **single state tree** - that is, this single object contains all your application level state and serves as the *"single source of truth"*.
-This also means usually you will have only one store for each application.
+This also means usually you will have only one Store for each application.

 #### Observe state changes in your Component
 > When some state change in your store, your handler function will called.

 In your **Component** you just use ``` riotux.subscribe(component, [states], handler) ```.
-In your hanlder function, you can update your component. **Your handler recieves two arguments: the state name that was changed and the new state value.**
+In your hanlder function, you can update your component. **Your handler recieves two arguments: the name of the state that was changed and the new state value.**

 When your component will **unmount**, you can unsubscribe for states changes: ``` riotux.subscribe(component) ```.